solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

 ## Overview

-Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+Following the addition of FPS to project dependencies, the next step is creating a Proposal contract.
 This example serves as a guide for drafting a proposal for Governor OZ contract.

 ## Proposal Contract